 Saitec route accounting system is a custom ERP Solution that captures and records sales transactions for distributors having mobile warehouses, usually trucks, operating as direct store distributors, van sales, pre-sell, delivery confirmation.

 Saitec route accounting system is complete software which helps the mobile systems function under the direct or indirect control of a central accounting system.
 In essence it is a mobile point of sale system.
-Our route accounting system includes specialized functions and reports for mobile inventory control and management, mobile device management, remote settlement systems, and
+Our route accounting system includes specialized functions and reports for mobile inventory control and management, mobile device management, remote settlement systems, and management reporting.

 MAIN FUNCTIONS OF ROUTE SALE